-The magnificent art deco Wiltern Theatre and its accompanying office tower, the Pellissier Building, was threatened with demolition in 1979.
-The owner of the landmark complex at the corner of Wilshire Boulevard and Western Avenue had been trying to sell the property for almost nine years—and finally decided that a clear site might attract more interest.
-When the owner applied for a demolition permit, the Los Angeles Conservancy acted quickly to stop destruction of the 1931 complex that theater historian and founding Conservancy board member John Miller described as a “dictionary of Art Deco style.”
+The owner of the landmark at the corner of Wilshire Boulevard and Western Avenue had been trying to sell the property for almost nine years, finally deciding that a clear site might attract more interest.

-Listed in the National Register of Historic Places and designated as Los Angeles Historic-Cultural Monument #118, the landmarked structure could not be demolished without review by the City Cultural Heritage Commission, which could delay demolition for up to one year to explore alternatives.
+Listed in the National Register of Historic Places and designated as Los Angeles Historic-Cultural Monument #118, the landmarked structure could not be demolished without review by the City's Cultural Heritage Commission.
+The commission could delay demolition for up to one year to explore alternatives.

 With this slight reprieve for the Wiltern Theatre, the Conservancy worked on many fronts to save the building.

 To fully explore preservation options, the Conservancy commissioned an alternative-use feasibility study with funding from the National Trust for Historic Preservation.

 We also held a massive rally that galvanized public support for the building and focused wide attention on the impending demolition.
 Los Angeles City Councilmember John Ferraro spoke at the rally to save the Wiltern, pledging to lead the fight at City Hall.

 As the deadline for delaying a demolition permit approached, finding a preservation solution became critical.
 When the one-year moratorium expired on March 8, 1980, the property owners pressed to raze the structure.
 They were delayed until an environmental impact report could be prepared and reviewed, giving more time to preserve the landmark.